Getting Your Rental Property Ready for Sale

 5. Take the rough market value of your property, minus the amount you have left on your mortgage, minus closing costs of selling your property to determine how much money you would walk away with at sale.

-Deferred Maintenance: Prior to sale, you will want to get your property looking as good as possible.
+Deferred Maintenance: Prior to the sale, you will want to get your property looking as good as possible.
 This is the time to address any maintenance issues you have been putting off.
 This can include painting common areas, improving landscaping or curb appeal, fixing running toilets or minor drips in faucets.

 Capital Improvements: You also need to determine if completing any capital improvements prior to sale is worth it.
 Will the improvement produce a larger return than it costs?
 For example, are you able to put a new roof on the property for less than the market rate?